Joey291/dgsm-unraid/README.md

 ## This is a Basic script to make The Discord Gameserver monitor easy to run in an unraid docker container
 Original repo: https://github.com/DiscordGSM/DiscordGSM

-Monitor your game servers on Discord and tracks the live data of your game servers.

 --After first start of the Container Config files are Created.
 You Must configure them as you need it otherwise it will not function.--